icarda-git/WOCAT/README.md

 This project contains a backend indexer powered by [Node.js](https://nodejs.org/) and [Elasticsearch](https://www.elastic.co), and a dynamic frontend built with [Angular](https://angular.io), [Bootstrap](https://getbootstrap.com), [Highcharts](https://www.highcharts.com/), [Angular Material](https://material.angular.io/), and [Ngrx](https://ngrx.io/).
 The application is wrapped up and deployed via [Docker](https://www.docker.com/).
 This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com).

-You can see an example of the project working on our [Agricultural Research e-Seeker (WOCAT)](https://cgspace.cgiar.org/explorer/).
+You can see an example of the project working on our WOCAT explorer (https://explorer.wocat.net/).